Metropolitan Stadium: After the Met

 The Mall of America, which opened in 1992, stands on the site of what is now nostalgically called "the Old Met."
 A brass plaque in the shape of home plate, embedded in the floor in the northwest corner of Nickelodeon Universe, commemorates the site's days as a sports venue by marking where home plate once sat.
 Near the opposite corner, mounted high on the wall, is a red stadium seat denoting the precise landing spot (including elevation) of Harmon Killebrew's 520 ft home run, a blast to the upper deck in deep left-center field on June 3, 1967.
 This was the longest homer of Killebrew's career, and the longest ever hit in Metropolitan Stadium.
 The Met's outfield seating featured green bleacher-style benches and seats, yet the seat the ball hit was painted red and could be seen from all other seats in the stadium.

 For a time, there was talk of building a new park for the Twins on the old Met site that would be connected to the Mall of America.
 However, the terms of the agreement in which the land was sold to Triple Five Group, owners of the Mall of America, do not allow another stadium to be built on the site.
-Even without this to consider, the site is now directly in a flight path for Minneapolis–St. Paul International Airport.
+Even without this to consider, the site is now directly in a flight path for Minneapolis–Saint Paul International Airport.

 The old flagpole at the stadium was purchased by the Minneapolis/Richfield American Legion Post when the stadium was razed.
 The pole was sold back to the Twins and restored in 2010; it was then placed in the plaza at Target Field.